-The manufacturer is allowed to affix the Mark of Conformity as allowed by the "Agreement between the United Kingdom of Great Britain and Northern Ireland on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 14th, 2019 and by the "Agreement between the European Community and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 2004" and by the "Agreement between the European Free Trade Association countries which are part of the European Economic Area and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed October 2005.
+The manufacturer is allowed to affix the Mark of Conformity as allowed by the "Agreement between the United Kingdom of Great Britain and Northern Ireland on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 14th, 2019 and by the "Agreement between the European Community and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 2004" and by the "Agreement between the European Free Trade Association countries which are part of the European Economic Area and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed February 2004" and by the "Agreement between the European Free Trade Association countries which are part of the European Economic Area and the United States of America on Mutual Recognition of Certificates of Conformity for Marine Equipment" signed October 2005.
 Item complies with requirements of UK/##.# or MED/#.##.

-Where UK/##.# or MED/#.##(x) is the item number or equivalent approval category for each product covered by the MRA as listed in Enclosure (2) or (3), as appropriate.
+Where UK/##.# or MED/#.##(x) is the item number or equivalent approval category for each product covered by the MRA as listed in Enclosure (2).